Yasi92/Happy-Pet/README.md

     3. Getting a product image change according to the selected color of the product.
 Unfortunately this is not working and as a result no matter what color user has selected, the image of product remains the same.
     4. Enable users to register on the website with their social accounts using Django allauth social authentication tokens.
     5. Add additional payment methods.
 The current free version of Stripe checkout only allows customers to pay via credit card.
 Many people prefer to pay via PayPal, bank transfer, or iDeal.
+    6. The star rating method is visually working properly however, the rating of products is not actually based on the rating average.
+This is achievable by [django star rating](https://django-star-ratings.readthedocs.io/en/latest/).
+    7. [Django Wishlists](https://pypi.org/project/django-wishlist/) will be replacing the current method of the wish list for improving its functionality.

 ## Information Architecture <a id="data-info"></a>